BookingEasy/booking-easy-wp/readme.txt

 **Shortcode**
 You can use Sagenda as shortcode in any page or plugin :
 [sagenda-wp] in a page or an article ( you can also display only one "bookable item" : [sagenda-wp bookableitem="my bookable item name"]).
+Use the shortcode [sagenda-wp view="calendar"] to display a month / week / day view. [in BETA testing for now!]